sstsimulator/sst-macro/docs/manual/manual.md

 ````
 sst-macro/build> ../configure --enable-mpiparallel CXX=mpicxx CC=mpicc ...
 ````

-SST-macro can now run parallel jobs without any graph partitioning packages.
-In previous versions, SST-macro required METIS for partitioning the workload amongst parallel processes.
 With the above options, you can just compile and go.